jundalisay/sp/content/en/material/principles/intro/chapter-08.md

 ---
 heading: "Chapter 8"
-title: "The Polarities of the 5 Layers"
+title: "Vortex and Non-vortex Polarities"
 # date: 2024-01-02
 image: "/photos/meta/yinyang.jpg"
 description: "The 2 Forces of Positive and Negative create a duality in the physical domain"